Telugu cinema

-Since 1909, filmmaker Raghupathi Venkaiah Naidu was involved in producing short films and exhibiting them in different regions of Asia.
-He established the first Indian-owned movie theatres in South India.
+Since 1909, filmmaker Raghupathi Venkaiah Naidu was involved in producing short films and exhibiting them in different regions of South Asia.
+He established the first Indian-owned cinema halls in South India.
 In 1921, he produced the silent film, Bhishma Pratigna, generally considered to be the first Telugu feature film.
-As the first Telugu film exhibitor and producer, he is regarded as the 'Father of Telugu cinema'.
-The first Telugu film with audible dialogue, Bhakta Prahlada (1932) was directed by H. M. Reddy.
-In 1933, Sati Savitri directed by C. Pullayya received an honorary diploma at the 2nd Venice Film Festival.
-Since its inception, Telugu cinema was known as the pre-eminent centre of mythological films in India.
-From the late 1930s, films focused on contemporary living and social issues, like Raithu Bidda (1939), were produced and gradually gained prominence.
+As the first Telugu film producer and exhibitor, Naidu is regarded as the 'Father of Telugu cinema'.
+The first Telugu talkie film is often considered to be Bhakta Prahlada (1932), directed by H. M. Reddy.
+However, Kalidas (1931), also directed by H. M. Reddy, was a bilingual film that featured its first full length dialogues in Telugu.
+The 1950s and 1960s are considered the golden age of Telugu cinema, featuring enhanced production quality, influential filmmakers, and notable studios, resulting in a variety of films that were both popular and critically acclaimed.